What is a leased Line?

 As you can see, leased lines really aren’t as complicated as some definitions make them out to be.
 In a nutshell, they’re just dedicated, private connections that can be used however you want.
 Many businesses use them to make sure they’re getting the best speeds from their provider, and others use them to create a speedy connection between multiple offices to help keep things running smoothly.

 What shocks many businesses is that they find leased lines pretty familiar.
-They’re really no different to use than your standard business broadband, but they are much more effective for streamlining processes and boosting productivity because they tend to be faster and more reliable.
+They’re really no different to use than your standard business broadband, but they are much more effective for streamlining processes and boosting productivity because they are faster and more reliable.
 You can learn more about the benefits of leased lines in another of the Leased Line Comparison library’s ‘Top Ten Reads’.